Chapter 14 : Wolves, Rabbits, and Snowy Constellations

 “Oh, but they do matter, Draco,” she uttered with loving kindness.
 “Just because you cannot control them, doesn’t mean they are insignificant or meaningless.
 Those things have everything to do with a hopeful future.
 Doing the things we can control before we die would be wonderful, but it’s the things that we cannot control that truly give us hope and it’s hope that helps us along when we need it most… by giving us something to live for.”

 Her words resonated in his mind.
 ‘Something to live for.’

 Draco wondered if a person could fall in love with someone just by the things that they said.
 Because at that moment he felt nothing but love for the woman standing beside him as she spoke words that made him want to cling to a hopeful future, no matter how dark it was.

 “I may or may not ever visit the Westminster Abbey or see the Northern Lights in the night sky.
 But I will cling to the hope that I will find someone that knows 'all of my faults and flaws and loves me anyway,' as you said it.
 Because the experience of that kind of unconditional love would make the other amazing and beautiful things pale in comparison.”

-He didn’t want to say it, but he wasn’t exactly convinced that ‘unconditional love’ actually existed, but it sure sounded nice… if it were real.
+He didn’t want to say it, but he wasn’t exactly convinced that ‘unconditional love’ actually existed, but it sure sounded nice… if it was real.

 There was a pause between them as they both pondered this… this beautiful conversation between two people that were not meant to discuss such things as love and hope.